Intro by Brandon

 B: Debra Winger seemed to have an interesting persona and performance; this section is intentionally left blank

 M: Exactly the same as fucking Steel Magnolias; too cliche; so dated—maybe if I saw this movie a while ago (early 90s) or when it first came out, I would be super into it; so many things unexplained—like WTF with Aurora’s devotion club?

-B: This movie is hot garbage; emotionally manipulative; movie cancer is bullshit; Flap?; most of the plot happens off screen; Aurora behavior is not portrayed as negative
+B: Terms of Endearment is a terrible movie.
+This movie is hot garbage; emotionally manipulative; movie cancer is bullshit; Flap?; most of the plot happens off screen; Aurora behavior is not portrayed as negative